-- The Hardware Configuration Report shows only those devices supported by the Diagnostics CD and only factory-installed devices for the model you are servicing. - If a device is missing from the list and is not factory installed, refer to the service manual provided for that device.
-(Refer to the Appendix B, "Model/Monitor Configurations and FRU Part Numbers" on page B-1 to determine the factory-installed devices in the model you are servicing.) - If a factory-installed drive device or adapter card is not listed in the Hardware Configuration Report, go to either "Diagnostics for Factory-Installed Drive Devices Not Supported by the Diagnostics CD" on page 2-50 or "Diagnostics for Factory-Installed Riser Card, Sound Card, or Adapter Cards Not Supported by Diagnostics CD" on page 2-53.
+- The Hardware Configuration Report shows only those devices supported by the Diagnostics and Utilities CD and only factory-installed devices for the model you are servicing. - If a device is missing from the list and is not factory installed, refer to the service manual provided for that device.
+(Refer to the Appendix B, "Model/Monitor Configurations and FRU Part Numbers" on page B-1 to determine the factory-installed devices in the model you are servicing.) - If a factory-installed drive device or adapter card is not listed in the Hardware Configuration Report, go to either "Diagnostics for Factory-Installed Drive Devices" on page 2-52 or "Diagnostics for Factory-Installed Riser Card, and Sound Card" on page 2-55.